JetsonHacksNano/CSI-Camera/README.md

 # CSI-Camera
-Simple example of using a CSI-Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Nano Developer Kit.
+Simple example of using a MIPI-CSI(2) Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Nano Developer Kit.
 The camera should be installed in the MIPI-CSI Camera Connector on the carrier board.
 The pins on the camera ribbon should face the Jetson Nano module.

 To test the camera: